Fremont General Corporation: Bankruptcy 2008

-Aftermath

 The company emerged from bankruptcy in 2010 and was acquired by Signature Group Holdings LLC.
 Fremont General Corp.'s name was changed to Signature Group Holdings Inc. Its primary asset was almost $1 billion in net operating loss tax carryforwards.
 Investor Sam Zell acquired control of the company in 2013, and the name was changed to Real Industry, Inc. after its acquisition of Real Alloy, an aluminum recycling company.

+Predatory practices and class action litigations

+A consolidated securities class action was filed in the United States District Court for the Central District of California against Fremont in 2007.
+The suit alleged violations of federal securities laws concerning statements about its loan portfolio and financial condition.
+The action was dismissed with prejudice in April 2010.
+The plaintiffs filed an appeal.